rundeck/docs/docs/api/rundeck-api.md

 enabled - boolean
 ```

-Do not specify and `authToken` or `creator` field.
+Do not specify an `authToken` or `creator` field.
 They will be ignored.

 `Content-Type: application/json`: